dotnet/orleans/Getting-Started-With-Orleans/Observers.md

 Now whenever our grain on the server calls the `SendUpdateMessage` method, all subscribed clients will receive the message.
 In our client code, the `Chat` instance in variable `c` will receive the message and output it to the console.

+**Note:** Objects passed to `CreateObjectReference` are held via a [`WeakReference<T>`](https://msdn.microsoft.com/en-us/library/system.weakreference) and will therefore be garbage collected if no other references exist.
+Users should maintain a reference for each observer which they do not want to be collected.

 **Note:** Support for observers might be removed in a future version and replaced with a Simple Message Stream [SMS](http://dotnet.github.io/orleans/Orleans-Streams/), which can support the same concept with more power, flexibility, and reliability.

 ## Next